Creative-comfyUI/prompt_injection/README.md

 <h2>Now let's look at the prompt injection </h2>

-<b>IMPORTANT INFORMATION : These examples are made with models trained with few steps as Turbo.
-Regular models don't give such good results. .</b>
+<b>IMPORTANT INFORMATION : These examples are made with models trained with few steps as Turbo (sdxl-lightning-8 steps).
+Regular models don't give such good results.
+See part 2 understanding how image is built .</b>

 ![workflow-6](https://github.com/Creative-comfyUI/prompt_injection/assets/166729777/611cc6cb-7980-4ce1-91b5-07a4920749b0)